schwunder/svelte-shadcn-vitest-convex-starter/README.md

 one now has to add a filecard to the project. tests for filecard component. one should not forget to add the shadcn components before.

+now since one want to add forms. one noticed some project related shortcomings. one now has added types and aliases for types aswell as a schemas and aliases for schemas folder. to properly work with schemas one needed the zod library.